RSU 10 schools begin Sept. 8 with COVID-19 safety measures

 Since the first week of school starts on a Tuesday, the first group of students at Mountain Valley High School in Rumford, Mountain Valley Middle School in Mexico and Buckfield Junior-Senior High School will attend in person Tuesday and Wednesday and the second group of students will attend in-person on Thursday and Friday, with both groups learning remotely when not at school.

-After the first week, all middle and high school student will learn from home.
+After the first week, all middle and high school students will learn from home on Wednesdays.

 “For middle school and high school, our remote learners will be assigned to classes with teachers and students,” Condon said.
 “And so, it’s going to be a little difficult for our teachers to have a lot of face-to-face time with them.
 So the Wednesday (for remote learning for all) is really a good day for middle school and high school teachers to contact our remote learners.”